-- (i) There should be specific provision for transfer of liabilities of such factory /business of service provider [rule 10(1) and 10(2)] - (ii) The transfer is allowed only if stock of inputs as such or in process, or the capital goods are also transferred along with the factory/premises of service provider to the new site or ownership and the inputs or capital goods on which credit has been availed of are duly accounted for to the satisfaction of Assistant/Deputy Commissioner. [rule 10(3)]
+- (i) There should be specific provision for transfer of liabilities of such factory /business of service provider [rule 10(1) and 10(2)] - (ii) The transfer is allowed only if stock of inputs as such or in process, or the capital goods are also transferred along with the factory/premises of service provider to the new site or ownership and the inputs or capital goods on which credit has been availed of are duly accounted for to the satisfaction of Assistant/Deputy Commissioner. [rule 10(3)] - (c) There is legislative object behind provisions relating to transfer pricing.
+The existence of different tax rates in different countries offers multinational enterprises to fix up their prices for goods and services and allocate profits among the enterprises within the group in such a way that there may be either no profit or negligible profit in the jurisdiction which taxes such profits and substantial profit in the jurisdiction which is tax haven or where the tax liability is minimum.
+This may adversely affect a country's share of due revenue and which may lead to erosion of tax revenue.
+Therefore, transfer pricing provisions have been brought with a view to provide a statutory framework which can lead to computation of reasonable, fair and equitable profits and tax in India, in the case of such multinational enterprises.

-- (a) State briefly with reasons whether credit under the CENVAT Rules, 2004 would be available in the following cases: - (i) Inputs are pilfered from the store-room. - (ii) Final product is cleared in durable and returnable packing material. - (iii) An input becomes a waste and is sold as scrap. - (iv) Inputs used in trial runs - (b) Describe how indirect taxes are administered in India.
+- (a) State briefly with reasons whether credit under the CENVAT Rules, 2004 would be available in the following cases: - Inputs are pilfered from the store-room. - (ii) Final product is cleared in durable and returnable packing material. - (iii) An input becomes a waste and is sold as scrap. - Inputs used in trial runs (iv) - (b) Describe how indirect taxes are administered in India.